5G Patents – Initiatives, Enabling Technologies, and Patent Landscape

 5G Patents by Country

-For geographical distribution, we pulled two kinds of the dataset.
+For geographical distribution, we pulled two kinds of dataset.

 The first dataset will provide the information of the major R&D hubs of 5G technology as per the patent count.

-Similarly, the second dataset will provide the information of the major markets for the 5G technology as per the patent count.
+Similarly, the second dataset will provide information on the major markets for the 5G technology as per the patent count.

 The chart represents the top markets for 5G technology as the assignees want to secure their inventions in these countries due to the high demand for 5G.